CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_sourmash.md

 ## Step 2: Check data quality

 Begin by using [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/download.html) to check the quality of each of your fastq files.
-Throughout this protocol, 'path/to/your/data' indicats the path to your folder on our linux server which contains raw sequence data from your WGS or metagenomics experiment.
+Throughout this protocol, 'path/to/your/data' indicates the path to your folder on our linux server which contains raw sequence data from your WGS or metagenomics experiment.

 ```
 cd path/to/your/data